Skip to main content

 Adelaide Damoah.
 Courtesy of the artist.

 The results of a recent survey on AI and artists’ work reveal serious anxieties.
-Artist Adelaide Damoah calls on government to act to safeguard artists’ rights.
+Artist Adelaide Damoah calls on the Government to act to safeguard artists’ rights.

 According to a UK Government White Paper published in March 2023, Britain has twice the number of companies providing AI products than any other European country.
 There is a transformative tide of AI sweeping the globe, and it will change many aspects of our lives and work forever.
 In the UK, the IT and telecoms sector is leading the charge in terms of adoption rates at 29.5 percent.
 Possibly falling into the category of ‘other’, in the paper, the creative sector is catching on, with artists increasingly having concerns about the preservation of their rights.
 A recent survey has revealed that the UK’s artistic community is harbouring serious anxieties regarding the unchecked proliferation of AI technologies.